 The program year commences on 1 July each year and ends on 30 June the following year.
-There is a limit of 1,500 first Work and Holiday visas granted to Vietnamese passport holders during this program year, as per the announcement made in August 2019.
-The Vietnamese Government are reopening the registration for available places (Letters of Support) on 15 November 2019.
-See this site for more information: http://laodongkynghi.dolab.gov.vn/.
+There is an annual visa cap of 1,500 first Work and Holiday Maker (subclass 462) visas granted to Vietnamese passport holders.

 Application process for Vietnamese citizens

 The Document checklist outlines all the steps in the visa application process for Vietnamese citizens.